musigahstallone/bookwise/src/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please follow the existing code style and ensure all tests pass.
 (Further contribution guidelines can be added here).

----

-This project was bootstrapped using Firebase Studio.